Renault Austral

 The Renault Austral is a compact crossover SUV (C-segment) manufactured and marketed by Renault.
 It was unveiled in March 2022 as a successor to the Kadjar, and built on the third-generation CMF-CD platform.
 It was publicly exhibited for the first time at the 2022 Paris Motor Show.
 Production began in July 2022 in Spain at the Palencia plant.

+Its derivatives include the sixth-generation Renault Espace, a long-wheelbase family-oriented version of the Renault Austral with three-row seating, and the Renault Rafale, a coupé SUV.
+The three vehicles are sharing 75 percent of their parts.